Dental Implants

 2. An initial pilot hole is made into the jaw, ensuring proper depth and orientation in 4 directions: mesial, distal, lingual, buccal.

-3. Subsequently larger drill sizes are used to widen the osteotomy site.
+1. Subsequently larger drill sizes are used to widen the osteotomy site.

-4. Once the osteotomy site is an appropriate size, the implant is slowly torqued into place.
+2. Once the osteotomy site is an appropriate size, the implant is slowly torqued into place.

-5. Depending on the stability of the implant, either a healing cap or cover screw is placed and torqued down.
+1. Depending on the stability of the implant, either a healing cap or cover screw is placed and torqued down.

-6. If additional grafting at the time of implant placement is needed, it is completed at this time.
+1. If additional grafting at the time of implant placement is needed, it is completed at this time.

 This process is for a single edentulous site and very similar to a multi-tooth edentulous site.
-However as previously mentioned, there are other uses for implants.
+However as previously mentioned, there are other uses for dental implants.
 While the implant placement process is essentially the same, the prosthetic side will vary depending on the type of restoration being completed.

 What is the Healing Process After Implant Surgery?

-As previously mentioned, the healing process typically takes 3 months after surgery for the implant to heal and fully integrate.
-This process can be extended if an implant cannot be placed immediately after extraction.
+From the time of the dental implant surgery to the permanent replacement tooth being place typically takes 4-12 months.
+The process takes longer if the dental implant cannot be placed immediately after extraction.
 This occurs if the surgeon has reason to believe immediate implant placement will fail, resulting in excessive bone loss.
-A few of the reasons may include remaining pathology such as an abscess, inadequate blood supply, or a traumatic extraction resulting in fracture of the cortical plate – most often the buccal plate.
-If this occurs, it is most predictable to graft the site and wait 3-5 months for healing of the edentulous site.
-Once the site has fully healed and adequate bone turnover has been verified via CBCT, the implant can be placed, initiating the 3 month waiting prior to loading.
-A few exceptions to delayed loading implants are full arch cases and occasionally anterior implants for esthetic reasons.
-However there must be 100% patient compliance with immediately loaded implants as any movement will inhibit proper osseointegration.
+A few of the reasons may include remaining pathology such as a dental infection, poor stability, inadequate blood supply, or a traumatic extraction resulting in fracturing the jaw – most often the buccal plate.
+If this occurs, it is most predictable to graft the site and wait 3-5 months for healing of the bone.

 How Much Time do I Need to Take Off After Implant Surgery?